Enter your email and password to access secured content, members only resources and discount prices.

 If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

-HIA’s Policy Priorities for 2021-2025 outline the actions and areas of focus that governments should collectively support to ensure the housing industry can deliver the homes we need, where people want them and at a price people can afford.
+HIA’s policy priorities for 2021-2025 outline the actions and areas of focus that governments should collectively support.
+This should ensure the housing industry can deliver the homes we need, where people want them and at a price people can afford.
+Here’s an abridged version of the eight policy priorities.

 The policy settings that emerge from governments over the next five years must recognise ‘housing matters’ and set the scene for success.

-HIA will continue to work to make safety management in residential building easy to understand and practical to achieve on housing sites to ensure we keep our people safe.
+HIA will continue to make safety management in residential building easy to understand and practical to achieve on housing sites.
+This will ensure we keep our people safe.

 HIA will focus on opportunities to build a credible and trusted residential building industry that is capable and committed to delivering the homes Australians need at a quality they expect.